Grade 8 (band): Resurrection and breakup (2004–2008)

 Both Ryan and Dustin Tooker took the opportunity to regroup and signed on with a new manager, who relocated the brothers to Las Vegas, Nevada.
 In the fall of 2003, with the assistance of their new manager as well as Paige Haley, the band recruited a new bassist in Brian 'Stitch' Foster, from Los Angeles.
 After auditioning several drummers, and firing a short-lived permanent one, Wade Hagblom, the Tooker brothers called Josh Garcia, whom they'd met the previous year on a radio show in Modesto, California.
 Garcia jumped at the chance to join the band, being a fan himself.

 With a new lineup in place, the band moved into a secluded house in the Las Vegas desert, with help from their management.
 A shed outside the house was converted into a rehearsal studio.
 The space was less than ideal, as the band had to build their own bunks to sleep in, and found their rehearsal shed to be constantly infested with Black Widow spiders and Scorpions.
 However, the band pressed on and began writing new material for their second album, recording demos for their record label.
 During this writing process, both Ryan and Dustin Tooker decided that they wanted to incorporate more electronics into their sound.
 They subsequently brought in Aaron Zilch, who'd just left American Head Charge, to handle electronics and keyboard duties.
 After several successful rehearsals, Zilch agreed to join the band on a permanent basis and added his own flair to the band's existing demos.

 However, in another blow of bad luck for the band, the demos that the band had recorded were met with a lukewarm reception from Lava Records, who were taking less of an interest in the band since their A&R representative had left the company.
 Lava Records was also in the process of a major restructure, with the president of Lava Records joining Atlantic in 2004, and Lava being absorbed by Atlantic the following year.
 During the tumultuous period for the record company, Grade 8 were dropped along with many other acts.
-Nevertheless, the band pressed on an continued to write and demo new material while deciding what to do next.
+Nevertheless, the band pressed on and continued to write and demo new material while deciding what to do next.